 The Golden Rule

 We willingly, and eventually, joyfully share the sufferings of Christ, suffering unjustly, being unfairly treated, accused and condemned for who we are and what we do, without any fault or guilt on our part.
-These sufferings we bear up under in the nature of Christ, Who made the way for us:
+We learn to neither commend or exalt ourselves in doing what is right(eous) in His eyes.

 “And since we are his children, we are his heirs.
 In fact, together with Christ we are heirs of God's glory.
 But if we are to share his glory, we must also share his suffering.